(Last updated: December 15, 2016; last reviewed: December 15, 2016)

-In the era before development of potent cART regimens, OIs were the primary cause of death in HIV-infected children.1 Current ART regimens suppress viral replication, provide significant immune reconstitution, and have resulted in a substantial and dramatic decrease in AIDS-related OIs and deaths in both adults and children.2-5
+In the era before development of potent ART regimens, OIs were the primary cause of death in children living with HIV (CLHIV).1 Current ART regimens suppress viral replication, provide significant immune reconstitution, and have resulted in a substantial decrease in AIDS-related OIs and deaths in both adults and children.2-5

-Despite this progress, prevention and treatment of OIs remain critical components of care for HIV-infected children.
-OIs continue to be the presenting symptom of HIV infection among children whose HIV-exposure status is unknown because of lack of maternal antenatal HIV testing.
-For infants and children with known HIV infection, barriers such as inadequate medical care, lack of availability of suppressive ART regimens in the face of extensive prior treatment and drug resistance, caregiver substance abuse or mental illness, and multifactorial adherence difficulties may hinder effective HIV treatment and put them at risk of OIs even in the ART era.
+Despite this progress, prevention and treatment of OIs remain critical components of care for CLHIV.
+OIs continue to be the presenting symptom of HIV infection among children whose HIV-exposure status is unknown, usually because of lack of maternal antenatal HIV testing or unrecognized acquisition of HIV infection during adolescence.
+For infants and children with known HIV infection, barriers such as inadequate medical care, lack of availability of suppressive ART regimens in the face of extensive prior treatment and drug resistance, caregiver substance abuse or mental illness, and multifactorial adherence difficulties may hinder effective HIV treatment and put them at risk of OIs, even in the ART era.
 These same barriers may then impede provision of primary or secondary OI prophylaxis to children for whom such prophylaxis is indicated.
 In addition, concomitant OI prophylactic drugs may only exacerbate the existing difficulties in adhering to ART.
-Multiple drug-drug interactions between OI, ARV, and other compounds that result in increased adverse events and decreased treatment efficacy may limit the choice and continuation of both cART and prophylactic regimens.
-Finally, IRIS, initially described in HIV-infected adults but also seen in HIV-infected children, can complicate treatment of OIs when cART is started or when optimization of a failing regimen is attempted in patients with acute OIs.
-Thus, prevention and treatment of OIs in HIV-infected children remains important even in the cART era.
+Multiple drug-drug interactions between OI, ARV, and other compounds that result in increased frequency of adverse events and decreased treatment efficacy may limit the choice and continuation of both ART and prophylactic regimens.
+Finally, immune reconstitution inflammatory syndrome (IRIS), initially described in adults living with HIV but also seen in CLHIV, can complicate treatment of OIs when ART is started or when optimization of a failing regimen is attempted in patients with acute OIs.
+Thus, prevention and treatment of OIs in CLHIV remain important even in the ART era.

 History of the Guidelines